How To Restart Router? [Simplest Methods]

 Key Takeaways

-We will simplify all the steps so you can quickly resort to this troubleshooting method whenever your internet is slowing down.
-Let’s head on.
+I will simplify all the steps so you can quickly resort to this troubleshooting method whenever your internet is slowing down.
+This technique helped many Reddit users fix network-related issues.
+Let’s head on:

 Simple Restart

-You can do this type of restart by only switching on and off your device.
+You can do this type of restart by only switching your device on and off.
 It is a power boost for your router, which may help eliminate temporary bugs and glitches.

 1. Go to your Internet Router.

-2. Make sure you can access the Backside of your device because the Power Button is located at the back of most routers.
+2. Ensure you can access your device’s backside because the Power Button is located at the back of most routers.

 3. Push the Power Button once to Turn Off the router.